teker-nyaa/bound2/README.txt

 # Bound 2

-This is a barebones JS library similar to jQuery
+This is a simple JS library similar to jQuery

 Nyaaaaaa >w<